ProjectEvergreen/greenwood/www/pages/docs/layouts.md

 In order to make an app template, you need to create a `LitElement` component that contains a number of pre-defined variables, elements, and imports.
 You need to do this in a file called  your _<workspace>templates/app-template.js_.

 First, we need our app template to use routes, by default greenwood uses [**lit-redux-router**](https://github.com/fernandopasik/lit-redux-router).

-Here is Greenwood's app-template, which yuo can copy / paste as a starting point for your own custom app template, _though it is recommended to let Greenwood manage this for you_.
+Here is Greenwood's app-template, which you can copy / paste as a starting point for your own custom app template, _though it is recommended to let Greenwood manage this for you_.

 ```render js
 import { html, LitElement } from 'lit-element';